Windows OS Hub

 • Linux

-Windows OS Hub / Virtualization / VMWare / Adding a Sound Card to a Virtual Machine on VMWare ESXi
+Windows OS Hub / Virtualization / VMware / Adding a Sound Card to a Virtual Machine on VMWare ESXi

 Adding a Sound Card to a Virtual Machine on VMWare ESXi

 By default, there are no sound devices in VMWare ESXi virtual machines.
 If you want to get sound from a guest Windows VM, it is easier to use the RDP Remote Audio (used to forward sounds from a remote computer to an audio device of a local host in an RDP client).
-However, in some cases a user or an app running in a virtual machine has to get direct access to a sound card.
+However, in some cases, a user or an app running in a virtual machine has to get direct access to a sound card.
 In this article, we will show how to add a virtual sound card to a VM running on VMWare ESXi host.

-When you create a new VMWare virtual machine on ESXi, there are no virtual audio devices in device list.
+When you create a new VMWare virtual machine on ESXi, there are no virtual audio devices in the device list.
 If you connect to the guest Windows VM, you will see that the sound icon in the tray has a red cross on it with the message No Audio Output Device is installed.
 Accordingly, there are no audio devices in Windows Device Manager.

 No Audio Output Device is installed on Windows VM on VMWare Esxi